Three mobile money agents jailed nine years for stealing

 Prosecuting, Chief Inspector Martin Acheampong narrated that accused persons, now convicts, were employees of the complainant.

-Police Chief Inspector Acheampong said on July 13, this year, a report was made that Owusu, who was the accounts manager, could not account for GHS34, 106, leading to his arrest.
+Police Chief Inspector Acheampong said on July 13, this year, a report was made that Owusu, who was the accounts manager, could not account for GH¢34,106, leading to his arrest.

-Prosecution said during investigations, Owusu admitted having dishonestly appropriated an amount of GHS6, 280.
+Prosecution said during investigations, Owusu admitted having dishonestly appropriated an amount of GH¢6,280.

-Further investigations led to the arrest of Anku and Doe for having misappropriated GHS15, 130 and 12,200 respectively.
+Further investigations led to the arrest of Anku and Doe for having misappropriated GH¢15,130 and 12,200 respectively.

-Prosecution said the convicts admitted committing the crime and they had since refunded GHC1, 000 each to the Police and same had been retained as evidence.
+Prosecution said the convicts admitted committing the crime and they had since refunded GH¢1,000 each to the Police and same had been retained as evidence.